jtraglia/eth-diff-fuzz/README.md

-# eth-cl-fuzz
+# eth-diff-fuzz

-A fast & easy to maintain differential fuzzer for Ethereum consensus layer clients.
+A fast & easy to maintain differential fuzzer for Ethereum clients.

 ## System configuration